 We do not collect medical information on our members.
 It is the responsibility of parents to provide their children with any medical equipment that they might need, such as inhalers or EpiPens and to make our coaches aware on an ongoing basis of any support that your child might need.
 By bringing your child to a training, or a match, you are confirming that your child is fit to play.
 If you have any concerns about the medical well-being of your child, you should stay and watch during training and matches.

 The Cobham Lacrosse Club may wish to use group pictures that include your child for promotional purposes.
-These photographs will be treated in confidence and held in accordance with the requirements of the Data Protection Act 1998.
+These photographs will be treated in confidence and held in accordance with the requirements of the EU General Data Protection Regulation (GDPR) 2018.
 No names or personal details will be published without your permission.

 You will be notified via email by 11 o'clock on the morning in question should it be necessary to cancel a training session or match due to weather or unsafe pitch conditions.